nickbrazeau/nickbrazeau.github.io/content/authors/nickbrazeau/_index.md

 - Researchers
 - Visitors
 ---
 I am an infectious diseases fellow at Duke University Hospital pursuing a PSTP fast-track.
-As a physician-scientist, I integrate molecular epidemiology, genomics, infectious disease dynamics, and ML/AI methods to understand transmission pathways, characterize antimicrobial resistance evolution, and identify points where within-host and between-host propagation can be disrupted.
+As an ID physician (trainee), I am interested in why some individuals experience more severe illness and how these differences shape transmission dynamics.
+I want to integrate these two fields to identify and disrupt the pathways that allow infections to spread within- and between-hosts.